 Finding a job in Sevilla can be quite difficult given the high unemployment rate.
 But it is not impossible.
-Find more information on its labor market in this article.
+Find more information on Sevilla's labor market in this article.

-Being the Sevilla province's and the Andalusian community's capital city, Sevilla is one of the most important Spanish and Southern European cities.
+Being the Sevilla province's and Andalusia's capital city, Sevilla is one of the most important Spanish and Southern European cities.
 Located in the south of Spain, it is deemed to be the region's economic, political and cultural center of the region.
 Its population, to date, amounts to some 700,000 inhabitants, including a large number of expatriates from across the globe.

-However, it can be quite difficult for foreigners to find a job there.
-Sevilla's economy has greatly been affected by the world economic crisis.
-Hence, its labor market is not very open to expatriates.
+However, it can be quite difficult for foreigners to find a job in Sevilla since its economy has been seriously affected by the world economic crisis.
+Hence, its labor market is rather open to expatriates provided they have skills that are not available locally and can be beneficial to the local economy.
 It would be wise to inquire on its requirements before starting your job search.

 Good to know:

 In recent years, the Sevilla authorities have stepped up efforts to further promote the tourism business.
 Indeed, the city owes part of its fame to events such as conferences, fairs, etc. Sevilla also hosts major industrial and technological zones including the Parque Tecnológico Sevilla Científico Tecnopolis whose aim is to promote research and technology development and the Parque Tecnológico y Aeronáutico Aeropolis which is dedicated to aerospace.

 On the other hand, the University of Seville and the University Pablo de Olavide welcome thousands of Spanish, European and international students each year.
 Finally, agriculture, heavy industry, energy, chemistry, metallurgy, construction, food processing, automotive, etc, also contribute to Sevilla's economy.